· tutorials · 13 min read

 pip install xhtml2pdf requests

-Step 2: Generate PDF from a website URL with xhtml2pdf:
+To generate PDF from a website URL

 from xhtml2pdf import pisa